fpga-open-speech-tools/docs/getting_started.md

 1. Create an [Amazon Web Services](console.aws.amazon.com) Account and Log In
     - FrOST Autogen and FrOST Edge only use features on the [AWS Free Tier](https://aws.amazon.com/free/), which is available for one year.
     - A credit card is required to verify identity.
 AudioLogic is not liable for any charges or other account issues.
-2. In the top right corner of the main AWS Console Page, Select the [AWS Region](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html) for your new S3 Bucket
+2. In the top right corner of the main AWS Console Page, Set the [AWS Region](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html) to US-West-2 Oregon
-    - For AudioLogic Inc based in Bozeman MT, US-West-2 Oregon is the closest AWS region
 3. Create a FrOST S3 Bucket using the [FrOST CloudFormation Template](https://github.com/fpga-open-speech-tools/utils/tree/dev/s3)

 ### Optional - Creating an IAM User to upload programming file via the AWS CLI